-When you create your user account, Mode will help you create an organization.
-If you skipped this step when you created your account and now want to go back and create an organization, start here.
-Once you have created an organization you can send anyone an invitation to join it so you can collaborate with them.
+When you create your user account, Mode will help you create a Workspace.
+If you skipped this step when you created your account and now want to go back and create a Workspace, start here.
+Once you have created a Workspace you can send anyone an invitation to join it so you can collaborate with them.

 Connect a database

-After creating an organization, you can connect one or more databases.
+After creating a Workspace, you can connect one or more databases.
 Mode can connect to most popular SQL databases.
-Once you connect your data source, everyone in your organization can execute queries against it by default.
+Once you connect your data source, everyone in your Workspace can execute queries against it by default.

 The typical workflow for creating analysis in Mode mirrors the typical workflow of an analyst:

 When creating an analysis, the first step is gathering and structuring all necessary data from one or more databases using SQL.
 To do this, you'll need to write and execute SQL code against one or more connected databases.
 In Mode, this is done within a report.

 To create a new report, click the new report button in the upper right hand corner of the Mode home page, which will take you the Query Editor, where you can compose SQL code.

 Once you've written a query or two and have some data to play with, click Report Builder in the left panel to begin curating components—data tables, charts, or Notebook output cells—in a shareable report.
 Design the report layout however you like: pick the charts and tables you want to show, rearrange their order, and specify each element's size.

 Share your work

 Share your analysis with others.
-Mode makes it easy to share your work with other members of your organization, whether via email, Slack, or sending a URL.
+Mode makes it easy to share your work with other members of your Workspace, whether via email, Slack, or sending a URL.